codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/vault-secrets-in-the-pipeline.md

 ---
-title: "Vault Secrets in the Pipeline"
+title: "Vault secrets in pipelines"
-description: "Accessing and Referring to Vault Secrets in the Pipeline"
+description: "Access and refer to Vault secrets in pipelines"
 group: example-catalog
 sub_group: ci-examples
 toc: true
 ---

 Codefresh offers a Vault plugin you may use from the [Step Marketplace](https://codefresh.io/steps/step/vault){:target="\_blank"}.
 The plugin imports key-value pairs from the Vault server, and exports them into the pipeline.

 ## Prerequisites

 - A [free Codefresh account](https://codefresh.io/docs/docs/getting-started/create-a-codefresh-account/)
 - An existing Vault server [already setup](https://learn.hashicorp.com/vault/getting-started/install){:target="\_blank"}
-- A secret stored in said Vault server with a key of "password"
+- A secret stored in said Vault server with a key of `password`
 - A Vault [authorization token](https://learn.hashicorp.com/vault/getting-started/authentication#tokens){:target="\_blank"}

-## The Example Java Application
+## Example Java application

 You can find the example project on [GitHub](https://github.com/codefresh-contrib/vault-sample-app){:target="\_blank"}.

-The example application retrieves the system variable "password," from the pipeline and uses it to authenticate to a Redis database, but you are free to use any type of database of your choosing.
+The example application retrieves the system variable `password` from the pipeline, and uses it to authenticate to a Redis database, but you are free to use any type of database of your choosing.

 ```java
         String password = System.getenv("password");